ninjahorn/FallingSandCPP/README.md

 ## How to build
 1. Clone the repository
-2. Install the SFML library
+2. Build the project using the CMake file
 3. Run the following commands in the terminal:
 ```bash
 cd FallingSandSim